johnbrumley/desma158/day-4.md

 ```
 # Timer Walkthrough

-In the project 1 unitypackage there is a prefab for creating a countdown timer.
-This timer could be abstracted to represent any number of values from energy, oxygen, patience, etc.
+In the [unitypackage from Tuesday](https://drive.google.com/file/d/1V2kN7fv_UETnup2BQt0p8uhgGOF8LgxR/view?usp=sharing) there is a prefab for creating a countdown timer.
+This timer could represent any number of values from energy, oxygen, patience, etc.

+The script also connects to a bar (slider component) that visually shows the amount of time left.
+This is also something to keep in mind for making other types of display meters.

 ![](assets/timer-prefab.png)